Welcome to today's edition of the Rush 24-7 podcast.

 He's only one of the guys that suggested making birth control available over the counter without a prescription to blunt this silly war on women thing.

-Udall, his opponent is simply repeating things in his consultants.
+Udall, his opponent, is simply repeating things that his consultants are.

-And so while Gardner is talking about making birth control available over the counter, you dall is for two weeks after that still talking on this war on women meme, looking like he's not even conscious.
+And so while Gardner is talking about making birth control available over the counter, Udall is, for two weeks after that, still talking on this war on women meme, looking like he's not even conscious.

-So they're flailing away, so their latest attempt here is to suggest that Corey Gardner wants to ban condoms.
+So their latest attempt here is to suggest that Corey Gardner wants to ban condoms.

 That's how opposed to contraception the Republicans.

-I mean, that's the sad thing is there are gonna be some Democrats in college that believe it, but I don't think anywhere near enough.
+I mean, that's the sad thing is there are going to be some Democrats in color that believe it, but I don't think anywhere near enough.

 But they're looking for anything.